“Oh my gods, look at these counters,” said Auntie Enora. Erik put a hand to his head. “I’ve never been so short! How old is this child? Five?”

 Erik planted both hands on his hips.
 “Miz Hyacinth, I thought we had an understanding, you and I. You know I’m unpleasant if I can’t have my coffee.”

-The dim lamps in the kitchen went out.
+The mage lights snapped out.
+One of them cracked.
 The coals in the oven flared brighter and burst a gust of flame.
 The chairs fell over.
 Milo fell over.
 The table scooted up against the wall.
 The radio in the basement, which did not work, began quoting stock prices at full volume.
 The toaster, which Milo had fixed so that it did work, broke in two.
 Erik was tense in every fiber of his being and surrounded by vibrant green light.
 “Miz Hyacinth, I said make me my coffee!”

 Milo was sitting in cornflakes and crying.